OlgaKuvs/PP1-spbreeder/README.md

 ## <div id="introduction">Introduction</div>

-This is a website for S.P.Breeder, Dublin based business which specializes in Standard Poodles breeding.
-S.P.Breeder represents show quality poodles from European Champion lines, IKC registered and health tested.
-The purpose of this website is to establish an online presence for the breeding business as the source of information for customers and for potencial poodle owners.
-The site will be useful for people who is looking for good pedigree poodle puppy.
+This is a website for S.P.Breeder, a Dublin based business which specializes in Standard Poodles breeding.
+S.P.Breeder represents show quality poodles from European Champion lines which are IKC registered and health tested.
+The purpose of this website is to establish an online presence for the breeding business.
+It is a source of information for customers and for potential poodle owners.
+The site will be useful for people who are looking for a good pedigree poodle puppy.

 ## <div id="project_goals">Project Goals</div>